Voice and POV

 Voice is built from small, consistent choices.
 The four most load-bearing:

-- Diction.
+• Diction.
 Latinate vs. Anglo-Saxon.
 Formal vs. conversational.
 Specific vs. abstract.
-McCarthy: Latinate, abstract, biblical.
-Hemingway: Anglo-Saxon, concrete, declarative.
+A biblical-cadence prose stylist might lean Latinate, abstract, and rolling.
+A pared-down minimalist might lean Anglo-Saxon, concrete, and declarative.
+Both extremes are voice.
+So is everything in between.

 Common pitfalls